Learn More About Our Site

 Since they tell you the input they need, helping you map out what you need to know, calculators can check your work and confirm your answer, relieving some of your anxiety.
 Calculators are simple tools that can simplify your life.

-I built this site because I want to gather some of the best calculators available online, categorize them, and offer them to you so that you can find the answers you seek.
+I built this site because I want to create a collection of some of the best calculators available online, categorize them, and offer them to you so that you can find the answers you seek.
 It's a great way to help teachers, students, parents, grandparents, and everyone in between make their daily lives a bit simpler!

 I also owe a debt of gratitude to my aunt Theresa, who has offered invaluable feedback on improving the site.